SHORTLIST

 Outback Adventure

 How do you condense South Australia and the Northern Territory into two weeks?
 With the kind of skill that comes from operating in Australia for more than a century.
 This epic exploration traverses record-breaking canyons and gorges, national parks and World Heritage Sites.
 It’s nature writ large – small wonder TV and movie directors find inspiration here, as you will, too.
-And then there are the cities, from multicultural Adelaide and the wine country it covets, to steamy Darwin, where sunsets are as brash as the characters that call it home.
+And then there are the cities, from flavourful Adelaide and the wine country it covets, to tropical Darwin, where sunsets are as brash as the characters that call it home.

 Tour details